bsymon/romc/README.md

 The `allow_no_country` config option can acts like a gray-list.
 If romc cannot find the country of a game, `allow_no_country` set to `true` allows the game to be selected.
 If set to `false`, the game will be ignored.

-Here is a list of Mame countries I identified :
+Here is a list of Mame countries I've identified :

 - Japan
 - J (for Japan)